Storytel/LoginPageExample/README.md

   - Before even trying to log in the button should say "Log In"
   - While logging in it should say: "Logging In..."
   - After a successfull login the button should say: "Logged In OK"
 - Logging in with bad credentials should show an alertView telling the user that the login failed.
-It should also change the title of the login button back to "Login".
+It should also change the title of the login button back to "Log In".
 - While logging in, both the input fields and the button should be disabled.